In the morning Carina visited us bringing her kids with her. We had a session of paper dove making in our one-but-spacious room.

-No one bothered to come and have a chat with me.
-I just sat tight in the cold Renderers' reading the BHAGAVAT-GITA.
+From 10 am till noon, I attended the Chat Club of Frozen Hearts.
+No one cared to come and see a gossip like me.
+I just sat tight in the cold Renderers' reading THE BHAGAVAT-GITA.

 One page from ULYSSES.

+Roozahna, Sahtik, and I brought home eight pails of non-drinking water from a newly discovered (so not yet exhausted) underground reservoir nearby the Theater.
 Then the mother-in-law took me out to introduce one more water-spring in the neighborhood.
 When following her I heard booms of rather distant explosions—some two or more miles out of the town.

-<!-- I wonder if there is any psychological formula to reflect ratio between danger remoteness and intensity of fear.-->
+(...I wonder if there is any psychological formula to reflect ratio between the danger's remoteness and the intensity of fright...)

+I am going out after water.
 So, good night to each and all.